 A local anesthetic will be given.
-A sheet of latex called the "rubber dam" (we've got nonlatex ones too) will be placed around the tooth to isolate it, hence keeping it clean and dry during treatment.
+A sheet of nonlatex called the "rubber dam" will be placed around the tooth to isolate it, hence keeping it clean and dry during treatment.
 The treatment consists of three or four basic steps, but the number of visits will depend on your particular case.
-Some treatments take 2 visits but many are just a single visit.
-Occasionally 3 appointments are needed.
+Most treatments are completed in one visit, but some complex treatments can take 2 visits.

 In any case, it depends on the degree of infection/inflammation and the degree of treatment difficulty.
-To me, it's more important to do it the very best we can then to meet specific time criteria.
+For Dr. Ianiro, it's more important to the very best treatment we can then to meet specific time criteria.
 Let's look at the basic steps for nonsurgical endodontic therapy.

 There are, of course, no guarantees.
-Root canal or endodontic therapy has a very high degree of success, up to 90%.
-Teeth that can be treated near ideal have a success rate of up to ninety percent!
+Root canal or endodontic therapy has a very high degree of success, up to 95%.
 We will discuss with you the chances of success before any endodontic procedure to help you make an informed decision.
 If a root canal or endodontic therapy is unsuccessful or fails you still have options.

 Treats Traumatic Injuries

-Pulp damage is sometimes caused by a blow to the mouth, and the endodontist specializes in treating these traumatic injuries.
-For example, a blow to a child's permanent tooth that is not fully developed can cause the root to stop growing.
-A procedure called apexification stimulates bone to be deposited at the end of the root which makes it possible to then save the tooth through a root canal procedure.
+Pulp damage is sometimes caused by a trauma to the mouth, and the endodontist specializes in diagnosing and treating these traumatic injuries.
+For example, a blow to a child's permanent tooth that is not fully developed can cause the root to stop growing or calcification.
 An endodontist is specially trained in procedures for replanting teeth that have been knocked out of their sockets.

 Root Canal Retreatment

-Occasionally a tooth that has undergone endodontic, treatment fails to heal or pain continues despite therapy.
+Occasionally a tooth that has undergone prior endodontic treatment, fails to heal or pain continues despite therapy.
 Although rare, sometimes a tooth initially responds to root canal therapy but becomes painful or diseased months or years later.
 When either of these situations occur, the tooth often can be maintained with a second endodontic treatment.

 Endodontic Surgery, What is it and when is is performed?